ku-sldg/plih/_funs/5-Reader-Monad.md

 == 5
 ```

-In fact, running `(return 5)` will always result in `5` regardless of its input value.  `return` encapsulates the most trivial computation - returning a constant value.
-Foreshadowing, the `return` will be used at the end of strings of computations.
+In fact, running `(return 5)` will always result in `5` regardless of its environment value.  `return` encapsulates the most trivial computation - returning a constant value.
+Foreshadowing, the `return` will frequently be used at the end of strings of computations to return values.

 In `Maybe`, `bind` passed through a `Nothing` value and performed a specified operation on a `Just` value.
 In `Reader`, `bind` will always perform a computation and pass the result to a subsequent computation.
 It is, in effect, a sequence operator.
 For reference, the type from the `Monad` class  and the `bind` instance for `Reader` are: